 Ciao Pizza

 It seems like running a business on your front lawn is a thing here in Bocas del Toro.
-And it also seems like these are our favourite places to eat.
-Ciao Pizza is easily one of our favourite hangouts for a quick dinner.
+And it also seems like these are our favorite places to eat.
+Ciao Pizza is easily one of our favorite hangouts for a quick dinner.
 While sitting on picnic tables waiting for your deliciously smelling pizza from the wood oven, you can’t help but think, damn life is best when it’s simple.
-The crispy thin wood oven pizza covered with anchovies and artichokes was our absolute favourite, although it was hard to pick one with all the serious competition on the menu.
+The crispy thin wood oven pizza covered with anchovies and artichokes was our absolute favorite, although it was hard to pick one with all the serious competition on the menu.

 Where to sleep